-All Program Managers and direct service staff shall complete the one-time Pathways to Well-Being and Continuum of Care Reform (San Diego) eLearning training.
-All mental health Program Managers shall complete the AB 2083 online training within 90 days of hire.
-Both of these trainings are located on the located on the Pathways to Well-Being website.
+• All Program Managers and direct service staff shall complete the one-time Pathways to Well-Being and Continuum of Care Reform (San Diego) eLearning training.
+All mental health Program Managers shall complete the AB 2083 online training within ninety (90) days of hire.
+Both of these trainings are located on the Pathways to Well-Being website.